modelscope/Katz/artifact_evaluation.md

 ## 🚀 Run Katz with Docker

+**We have pulled the image on the provided machine**, as its size is nearly 100 GiB.

 ```bash
 # We have pulled the image on the provided machine.
 You can skip this.
 On your machine, you can pull the prebuilt Docker image with the following command.
 $ docker pull mental2008/katz-ae:latest